brandonchartier/manifest-destiny/README.md

 ## CLI Usage

 - `manifest [options]` - Run manifest using your options
-- `-f --files` - Set the files to be manifested
+- `-f --files` - Set the files to be manifested, defaults to ""
-- `-o --output` - Set the output path
+- `-o --output` - Set the output path, defaults to "manifest.json"

 ## API Usage